xoap-io/xoap-powershell-dsc-module-template/Readme.md

 # Getting started

-This scripts are used to easly create new dsc composite ressources.
+This scripts are used to easly create new XOAP PowerShell DSC composite resources.

 ## Prerequisites